 Biodynamics.
 Part 1 of 3: Koyaanisqatsi

 Recently, I was asked to republish my articles introducing Biodynamics (or BD, for short).
 Pol Roger published parts of these.
 Biodynamics is an agricultural philosophy that offers a radically different approach to agriculture.
 With wine, this means the farming of grapes.

 I first encountered BD over a decade ago.
 Then it was regarded as an entirely daft doctrine practised by a few winegrowers that had lost touch with reality.
 Naturally, I became fascinated!

-I found, by accident, that Biodynamics was often a connecting thread between many of the wines that I enjoyed.
+By accident, I found that Biodynamics was often a connecting thread between many of the wines that I enjoyed.
 Indeed, it took no little persuasion of a sceptical WSET examining board to allow me to write a dissertation on how to market Biodynamic wines in the UK.

 That piece turned out to be an accurate prediction.
-In the intervening years, Biodynamics has become more widely adopted, and Biodynamic wines are now readily available, though they usually occupy the premium niche in each price category.
+Biodynamics has become more widely adopted in the intervening years, and Biodynamic wines are now readily available, though they usually occupy the premium niche in each price category.
 I once kept a directory of Biodynamic practitioners.
 In the beginning, there was only a handful.
 After ten years, I stopped because they had become too numerous for me to keep up.

 My updated and revised article splits into three parts.